skippergoroye/Deliveroo/note.md

-9. Sanity
+9. Sanity.io
 Sanity is a platform for creating and working with structured content.
 Your content is stored in the cloud and can be distributed anywhere, for example on a website or in an app.

-# Create a Sanity project using  [ClI](https://www.sanity.io/docs/getting-started-with-sanity-cli)
+# Create a Sanity project for backend using  [ClI](https://www.sanity.io/docs/getting-started-with-sanity-cli)
 npm install -g @sanity/cli
 sanity init
 - Blog schema